 Henri Nouwen searched through his own life for a deep connection to people and a meaningful experience of faith and God.
 His honesty, openness, and sensitivity endears him to the millions of readers of his 39 books.

 But not everything was made open.
 Only after his death did people learn of his other life-long struggle with his homosexuality and his priestly vow of chastity.

 The show is a personal account of his conversion to faith, his rebirth, a new sense of faith after many years being a priest.
 He is the prodigal son returned, a reference to a biblical story of a desperate and wayward son returning to his father in shame, and unexpectedly to receive his father’s forgiveness and blessing.

 Below are titles of some WorldSpirit Shows.
 Audio of shows will be added above over time.
-Unfortunately about 40 shows have been lost.
+Unfortunately about 40 shows have been lost, even the titles forgotten.

 - Hans Kung: Ecumenism -Christianity and World Religions, Parts 1-24

 - Northrop Frye: The Dialectic of Belief and Vision